Skip to content

 Importing Data with the DIT

-The Data Import Tool (DIT) accepts data in HMIS CSV or XML format.
+The Data Import Tool (DIT) accepts data in HUD HMIS CSV, Clarity CSV, or Clarity XML format.

 File Format

-For CSV file specifications, please see the Format Specifications .
+For HUD HMIS CSV file specifications, see the Format Specifications.

 For XML files, the Clarity XML Schema is used for files that do not contain custom fields.